danihodovic/.dotfiles/distro-notes.md

 Also remember to have your gpg key email match the email set for git

     git config --global user.email <email>

+Note: If you don't want to use a pinentry with GUI to store your password, such as pinentry-curses you will have to expose a tty for the gpg-agent.

+Add the following to your .zshrc

+    export GPG_TTY=`tty`

+And add this to ~/.gnupg/gpg-agent.conf

+    pinentry-program /usr/bin/pinentry-curses

 ## Cinnamon